pgailinas/videoqa-representation-comparison/docs/index.md

 ## References and Further Reading

-Additional papers, datasets, models, and technical resources related to this project are available on the [References and Further Reading](References.md) page.
+Additional papers, datasets, models, and technical resources related to this project are available on the [References](References.md) page.

 ---